 ‘You know what this means, Lawrence.’

 ‘Please, Imam.
 Another week, I beg you.
-I know I will find one, inshallah.’
+I know I will find one, where to buy Lyrica cream inshallah.’

 ‘Another week, brother Lawrence.
 But one more week is all Allah and I can give you.’